sgsokol/influx/doc/manual.rst

 Most of the error messages are automatically generated by underlying languages Python and R. These messages can appear somewhat cryptic for a user unfamiliar with these languages.
 But the most important error messages are edited to be as explicit as possible.
 For example, a message telling that free fluxes are badly chosen could look like::

-  Error : Flux matrix is not square: (56eq x 57unk) You have to change your choice of free fluxes in the 'mynetwork.ftbl' file.
+  Error : Flux matrix is not square or singular: (56eq x 57unk) You have to change your choice of free fluxes in the 'mynetwork.ftbl' file.
   Candidate(s) for free flux(es):
   d.n.Xylupt_U
-  Execution stopped

 a message about badly structurally defined network could be similar to::